ThePurpleOne/bare_led/readme.md

 mkdir .cargo
 ```

-and create a file in the directory called `config` with:
+and create a file  `.cargo/config` with:
 ```toml
 [build]
 target = "armv7a-none-eabi"